Bartolomeo Campagnoli: Life

 His two daughters Albertina and Giannetta were singers, and in 1816 he toured Italy with them.
 He resigned from the Gewandhaus Orchestra to look after his daughters' careers; the family eventually settled in 1826 in Neustrelitz, where he died in 1827.

+Discography

+In 2022 the Italian violist Marco Misciagna recorded the world premiere of Campagnoli's 41 Caprices op.22 in the version by Karl Albert Tottman.

+The Cd Album won two Gold Medals at the Global Music Awards (La Jolla, California).